pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 - Thrash
 	- If you are ever alive and confused swap to another poke (bird) and let it die

-If HP < 15 after Misty:
+If 1-15 after Misty (or 16-24 and you want to play safely):
 - Potion
 - Teach TM11 (Bubblebeam) over PS (slot 4)
 - Get IT again